ShipChain/engine/docs/LoadContract_1.1.0.md

 support creating new Shipments once newer versions are released, but the non-versioned method will _always_ create shipments against the latest supported version of the contract.

+The following example will create a Shipment to be paid for with 1 SHIP token.

 ```JSON
 {